kmaso99/environmental-data/Ecological-Projects/README.md

 # Analysis of Sea Ice Levels

-## Question

-How has sea‑ice extent changed over time, and do the Northern and Southern Hemispheres show different long‑term trends, seasonal structure, or evidence of regime shifts?

 A reproducible environmental time-series analysis exploring **sea ice variability and long-term change**, with an emphasis on **trend characterization** and **change-point detection** to identify potential regime shifts.

 Notebook: